johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 | `qs.filter(x=1)`                 | `[obj for obj in qs.all() if obj.x == 1]` |
 | `qs.exclude(x=1)`                | `[obj for obj in qs.all() if obj.x != 1]` |

-Note, the `nplusone` package should catch all of these N+1 violations so be sure to use it in conjunction with this approach.
+Note, the `nplusone` package should catch all of these N+1 violations so be sure to use it to catch these issues.

 ## Use `defer()` to prevent fetching large, unused fields